ItsNiklas/domjudge-docker/domjudge-packaging/docker/README.md

 ### Domjudge

-The image initalizes itself with the `start.sh` script.
+The image initializes itself with the `start.sh` script.
 This script runs all executable files in `/scripts/start.d/` in alphabetical order.
 Before that, all files from `/scripts/start.ro/` are copied into the `start.d` folder.
 To customize any settings (e.g. modify the nginx config), add scripts to `start.ro` via a bind mount.